 This is the 4th in our email series to help you better understand and navigate the financial aid process!
-If you missed the earlier ones, you can find the first one, the second one, and the third one on our website.
+If you missed the earlier ones, you can find the first one here, the second one here, and the third one here.

-REMINDER: October 1 is the first day you can access, complete, and submit the FAFSA and CSS Profile financial aid form.
+REMINDER: October 1 is the first day you can access, complete, and submit the CSS Profile financial aid form.
 The FAFSA will not be available until December (or possibly as late as January 1st).

 How Long Will it Take?

 Budget about an hour to complete the FAFSA (probably 30 minutes)

 The deadline for filing the FAFSA will be much later than in previous years due to the delay in the roll-out.
 Good news: you have longer to complete it.
 Bad news: this will delay packaging of any needs-based financial aid awards at most schools other than the CSS Profile colleges (which will use the Profile to project the overall financial aid package).

 The CSS Profile deadline may correspond with the college's early-action or early-decision date (often November 1 or November 15) or it might be as late as January or February

 It will now be possible to import non-financial data from a prior FAFSA filing